quasarframework/quasar-starter-kit-ui/template/README.md

 {{/features.ae}}

 # Donate
-If you appreciate the work that went into this UI Component, please consider [donating to Quasar](https://donate.quasar.dev).
+If you appreciate the work that went into this project, please consider [donating to Quasar](https://donate.quasar.dev).

 # License
 {{license}} (c) {{author}}